exonum/exonum-doc/src/architecture/storage.md

 ## Exonum table types

-As Exonum blockchain actually is a data storage for the application, Tables (also named `Indexes`) are introduced.
-They perform the same role as in usual RDBMS: every table stores the records of fixed type.
-However, all Exonum tables actually are a Key-Value storages.
+Tables (aka `Indexes`) perform the same role as in usual RDBMS: every table stores the records of fixed type.
+However, unlike RDBMS tables, all Exonum tables actually are implemented as Key-Value storages.
+Both keys and values are stored as byte sequences, and Exonum do not split the stored item on a fields.

 Multiple table types may be used in the Exonum applications.